osteele/multiclone/README.md

 Clone all the forks of a repository, or all the repos of a [GitHub Classroom](https://classroom.github.com) assignment.

-Repos are cloned in parallel.

 This is useful for collecting and reviewing assignments and student projects.

+Features:

+* Written in Golang for easier distribution.
+(I got tired juggling of juggling Anaconda / virtualenv between various classroom and tool environments.)
+* Automatic repo discovery.
+Knows about “students fork” and “GitHub Classroom” conventions.
+* Repos are cloned in parallel.

 ## Usage